1CAB Completes Two Air Assaults in Two Different Countries in One Day

 |0

-This work, 1CAB Completes Two Air Assaults in Two Different Countries in One Day [Image 5 of 5], by SGT Valesia Gaines, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 1CAB Completes Two Air Assaults in Two Different Countries in One Day, by CPT Jordan Beagle, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT